 8. Having a confident stance about technology and entrepreneurship, though against the norm, is certainly a trait much respected, as much it is condemned.
 And his viewpoints become even more prominent when it comes to the political scenario.
 Be it about his remarks in the Libertarian ‘Cato Unbound’ blog, where Peter states that he no longer believed that freedom and democracy are compatible or when he accounted vast increase in welfare beneficiaries liable to render the notion of “capitalist democracy” into an oxymoron.

-With all the zeal and enthusiasm, Peter Thiel is nothing less than an idol for many who like libertarian ideologies and his philosophy of being profit oriented surely should go well with investors too.
-The believer in long-term he is, we wish his experiments with anti-ageing reap him huge dividends and keep his intention to inspire many more path-breaking innovators coming.
+With all the zeal and enthusiasm, Peter Thiel is nothing less than an idol for many who like libertarian ideologies, and his philosophy of being profit-oriented surely should go well with investors too.
+The believer in long-term he is, we wish his experiments with anti-aging reap him huge dividends and keep his intention to inspire many more path-breaking innovators coming.

 Happy Birthday, Peter Thiel!
 We wish you a lasting lifetime of fiery passion to pass on to the entrepreneurs of tomorrow.

 The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
-The series includes Entrepreneurs, C-level Executives, innovators or a renewed leaders who moved the industry with his exponential skill set and vision.
-The intend is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
+The series includes Entrepreneurs, C-level Executives, innovators, or renewed leaders who moved the industry with their exponential skill set and vision.
+The intend is to highlight the person’s achievements and touch base the little-known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marrisa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, Sergey Brin by following this link or subscribe to your daily newsletter.